Sam-DeGuzman/batch5-activities/README.md

 1. [BMI Exercise](https://jsfiddle.net/samDg019/sdz8x3w0/7/) - An Exercise for Javascript variables and boolean.

-1. [JavaScript Chess Board](https://sam-deguzman.github.io/batch5-activities/ChessBoardJS/index.html) - I think This Project is far too advanced for me currently, So this is mostly from a classmate's work, it uses Grid for the layout same as the previous one and has functions of Moving Pieces, Castling, Taking turn (White First), Timer and En Passant.
+1. [JavaScript Chess Board](https://sam-deguzman.github.io/batch5-activities/ChessBoardJS/index.html) - I think This Project is far too advanced for me currently, So this is mostly from a classmate's work but I've tried to understand some of the concepts used to add some of my own styles from the grid chessboard, it still uses Grid for the layout same as the previous one and has functions of Moving Pieces, Castling, Taking turn (White First), Timer and En Passant.

 <!---```### Support or Contact```--->